Investing in a more just and vibrant Bay Area for current and future generations.

 In 2020, dozens stepped up to take part in our first round of Learning Labs.
 Their input and energy made the most of a forced break from in-person public education.
 To our inaugural B.A.Y.
 Fellows — thank you.
 Our staff took on more, under more challenging circumstances, than ever before.
 Without you, without them, without the collaboration, we would not have been able to extend support to so many.
 We are lucky and grateful to work alongside you all.

 We extend special thanks to our trustees — specifically John Goldman, our Board President, who in 2020 retired from the board after 24 years of invaluable service.
 As Pete Haas and Betsy Eisenhardt shift to Trustee Emeriti status, we celebrate them and Charlotte Haas Prime, who steps up into the role of Board President.
 We also give thanks as Sarah Eisenhardt, Alejandro Foung, and Bradley Haas shift from trustee designates to full voting members of the Walter & Elise Haas Fund Board of Trustees.
-These new trustees join Daniel Goldman and Jennifer Haas, marking the first time the Board has been comprised of members from a single generation of Walter and Elise Haas’ descendants.
+These new trustees join Daniel Goldman and Jennifer Haas, marking the first time the Board has been composed of members from a single generation of Walter and Elise Haas’ descendants.

 The USA’s first COVID-19 death comes in Santa Clara.